What is a Cell? Definition, Types, Structure, Functions, and More

 How many cells does a human have?

-A human is a multicellular organism meaning it’s made up of trillions of cells that work together to carry out all necessary functions like respiration, nutrition, excretion, movement, and reproduction.
+A human is a multicellular organism consisting of trillions of cells that work together to perform all necessary functions, such as respiration, nutrition, excretion, movement, and reproduction.

 Amoeba:

-Amoeba is a unicellular organism meaning it consists of a single cell that performs all vital life functions like nutrition, excretion, nutrition, locomotion, and reproduction.
+Amoeba is a unicellular organism with a single cell that performs all vital functions like nutrition, excretion, nutrition, locomotion, and reproduction.
 This demonstrates how a single cell can sustain life independently.

 Why is the cell the structural and functional unit of life?